jbeck018/howlerops/README.md

 ### Hybrid Cloud Architecture (Phase 2)

-SQL Studio uses a **hybrid local-first + cloud sync** architecture for the best of both worlds:
+Howlerops uses a **hybrid local-first + cloud sync** architecture for the best of both worlds:

 ```
 ┌─────────────────────────────────────────────────────────┐